MatthewChow03/memory-chat/README.md

 2. Enable "Developer mode" (top right toggle)
 3. Click "Load unpacked" and select this project folder
 4. Navigate to https://chatgpt.com
+5. **Set up OpenAI API Key**: Click the 📋 button, go to Settings tab, and enter your OpenAI API key
-5. Start a conversation and use the "Add to Log" buttons next to messages
+6. Start a conversation and use the "Add to Log" buttons next to messages
-6. Click the 📋 button in the input area to view your logged messages and tabs
+7. View your extracted insights in the storage interface

 ### For Developers
 ```bash